cmw2/BuildingAIDemos/samples/README.md

 **Approach:** Compare multiple models with the same prompt using AI Foundry SDK
 **Good for:** Model evaluation and comparison

+### Sample 09-14: Advanced Scenarios
+Various samples covering multimodal capabilities, tool calling, prompt templating, evaluations, and intent resolution.

+### Sample 15: Azure OpenAI - Use Your Own Data
+**Language:** C# (.NET)
+**Approach:** Azure OpenAI SDK with Azure AI Search integration
+**Good for:** RAG (Retrieval-Augmented Generation) scenarios where you want to chat with your own documents

 ## 🚀 Quick Start

 1. **Configure Environment**: Copy `.env.example` to `.env` and add your AI Foundry details